zephyrproject-rtos/zephyr/samples/bluetooth/channel_sounding/README.rst

 but the mathematical representation described in [#phase_and_amplitude]_ and [#rtt_packets]_ is used as a starting point for these samples.

-Distance estimation using channel sounding requires data from two devices, and for that reason the channel sounding results in the sample are exchanged in a simple way using a GATT characteristic.
+Distance estimation using channel sounding requires data from two devices and for that reason the channel sounding results in the sample are exchanged simply using a GATT characteristic.
 This limits the amount of data that can be processed at once to about 512 bytes from each device, which is enough to estimate distance using a handful of RTT timings and PBR phase samples across about 35-40 channels, assuming a single antenna path.

-Both samples will perform channel sounding procedures repeatedly and print regular distance estimates to the console.
+Both samples repeatedly perform channel sounding procedures and print regular distance estimates to the console.
 They are designed assuming a single subevent per procedure.

 Diagrams illustrating the steps involved in setting up channel sounding procedures between two